 One of our most unique and popular products is our ArmPro Compression Sleeves Collection.
 Our collection of unique compression sleeves are sized to fit both Men and Women – Unisex-Adult.
-So, don’t be disturbed when the model is a beefy guy who lifts weights all day.
-Use the sizing chart provided for a perfect fit - find it below and on each page.
+So, don’t be disturbed when the model is a beefy guy who seems to lift weights for a living.
+Use the sizing chart provided for a perfect fit for the ladies, too - find it below and on each page.

 These sleeves are designed to protect you from sunburn caused by harmful Ultra Violet (UV) rays.
 Having earned an SPF 50 UV rating, they actually do triple duty: (1) They keep you cooler on hot days (evaporative cooling), and warmer on cool days; (2) They protect your delicate skin from sunburn by blocking UV rays; and (3), they provide about 12-pounds of muscle compression in order to fight muscle fatigue on longer rides.
 ArmPro Sleeves are made from a hi-tech moisture wicking fabric that absorbs moisture from your skin and traps it in the layers of the fabric.
 When riding your bike, the relative wind makes contact with the moisture in the fabric just before it reaches your skin.
 The moisture evaporates, cooling the skin.
 It's called evaporative cooling.